Yen, franc gains on China virus fears; yuan tumbles

 The yen firmed 0.1% to 108.90 yen per dollar JPY=, edging close to a three-week high of 108.73 touched last week.

-The Japanese currency has fallen 0.3% against the dollar so far this month but risen against most others, adding 1.6% versus the euro and 3.9% on the Australian dollar
+The Japanese currency has fallen 0.3% against the dollar so far this month but risen against most others, adding 1.6% versus the euro EURJPY= and 3.9% on the Australian dollar AUDJPY=

 Elsewhere, the British pound slipped 0.25% lower at $1.2983 before a Bank of England policy decision later in the day where markets are still assigning a chunky 53% probability of a rate cut.

-Among the biggest losers this month is the Aussie which has lost 3.9% so far this month, the second worst performing currency in the G10, behind only a 4.3% fall in the Norwegian crown, which has been hit by falls in oil prices.
+Among the biggest losers this month is the Aussie which has lost 3.9% so far this month, the second worst performing currency in the G10, behind only a 4.3% fall in the Norwegian crown NOK=, which has been hit by falls in oil prices.

 Reporting by Saikat Chatterjee; Additional reporting by Hideyuki Sano in TOKYO; Editing by Alison Williams